osquery/foundation/docs/office-hours/20200121_meeting_notes.md

 - Thanks to farfella for all the work put into the windows UTF8<->UTF16 PR https://github.com/osquery/osquery/pull/6190

 ## Windows UTF8<->UTF16 PR #6190

-Generally looks good, some c++ performance and optimization discussion.
+Generally looks good, some C++ performance and optimization discussion.

 Discussion about how this could be implemented: